10-5-pursuit/lab-github/questions.md

 8. **What is GitHub Actions, and how is it used in software development?**

    \`\`\`
+   GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.
+An action is a custom application for the GitHub Actions platform that performs a complex but frequently repeated task.
+Use an action to help reduce the amount of repetitive code that you write in your workflow files.
+An action can pull your git repository from GitHub, set up the correct toolchain for your build environment, or set up the authentication to your cloud provider.
+You can write your own actions, or you can find actions to use in your workflows in the GitHub Marketplace.
    \`\`\`

-9. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**
+10. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**

    \`\`\`
    \`\`\`

-10. **What is a 'repository' in GitHub, and what are its key components?**
+11. **What is a 'repository' in GitHub, and what are its key components?**

    \`\`\`
    \`\`\`